FAQ – Parents

 What are your payment and refund policies?

-Registration fees are non-refundable.
+Registration fee is non-refundable.
 Camp expenses must be paid before May 1st.
 After this date, we will refund only for reasons of health upon presentation of a doctor’s note.
 Other conditions are specified on the registration form.
 If your child must leave before the end of her stay, either for personal or behavioural reasons, there is no possible refund.

 How can I prepare my child for her stay at your camp?